filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 ~/qmk_firmware/users/newbie/newbie.c
 ```
-Unlike `keymap.c`,the key map layout array is excluded.
-QMK compiler must be informed of this file with the following line inside `rules.mk`:
+Unlike `keymap.c`, the `keymaps[]` array is excluded from this file because key layout is stored in the .json file.
+Do add the following line into `rules.mk` for build process to find it during compile time:
 ```c
 SRC += newbie.c
 ```